Mobility shapes heat exposure inequalities in cities: Discussion

-With regards to methodology, we also note that our study has some limitations.
-First, it focuses on Spanish cities, and while these provide a diverse range of urban forms and climates, further work is needed to assess whether similar patterns of mobility-driven heat exposure inequalities arise across other cities with different urban characteristics and climatic conditions.
-Second, mobile-phone records identify activity labels and trips at the level of inferred visited locations.
-As a result, our metrics do not capture the micro-environment of exposure nor distinguish between indoor and outdoor conditions.
+With regard to methodology, we also note that our study has some limitations.
+First, although the main analysis focuses on Spanish cities, the external validation using US commuting data indicates that both the framework and the aggregated exposure-inequality patterns extend beyond the Spanish context.
+Nevertheless, broader validation across additional countries, mobility data sources, and climatic regions is still needed to assess how general these patterns of inequality in mobility-based heat exposure are.
+Second, mobile phone records identify activity labels and trips at the level of inferred visited locations, but do not provide the duration of each stay, the exact time spent outdoors, the transport mode, or the micro-environmental conditions experienced during the trip.
+Future work incorporating time-use information, transport mode, and indoor--outdoor conditions would help refine group-specific exposure estimates.
 Third, all analyses are conducted at the administrative district level.
 Because districts vary in size within and across cities, this aggregation may smooth local thermal heterogeneity and absorb short trips as intra-district movements, particularly in larger districts.
-Since all sociodemographic groups within a city are evaluated under the same zoning system, this source of aggregation is less likely to mechanically generate the observed group differences and is more likely to attenuate fine-scale exposure contrasts.
+However, since all sociodemographic groups within a city are evaluated under the same zoning system, this source of aggregation is less likely to mechanically generate the observed group differences and more likely to attenuate fine-scale exposure contrasts.
 Finally, the use of LST as a proxy for heat exposure requires careful consideration \cite{Zhao2025_LST_vs_airT}.
-LST may substantially differ from near-surface air temperature and thermal comfort indices, which are more robust indicators of residents well-being and climate-related health risks \cite[e.g.,][]{Huang2023}.
-Yet, because our exposure metrics rely on relative rankings rather than absolute temperatures, our validation indicates that LST-based deciles preserve the spatial ordering of hot-cool areas also in terms of air temperature (see Methods).
-Hence, LST is considered a pragmatic and robust basis for assessing intra-urban heat exposure inequalities in context of this study and, more in general, when high-resolution air-temperature fields are unavailable.
+LST may substantially differ from near-surface air temperature and thermal comfort indices, which are more robust indicators of human well-being and climate-related health risks \cite[e.g.,][]{Huang2023}.
+Yet, because our exposure metrics rely on relative rankings rather than absolute temperatures, our validation indicates that LST-based deciles preserve the spatial ordering of hotter and cooler areas also in terms of air temperature (see Methods).
 Future work incorporating high-resolution thermal comfort products \cite[e.g.,][]{roger2026hourly} would help refine exposure assessments and clarify the contexts in which LST is an adequate proxy.
-Another important direction for future research is to examine how extreme heat events reshape mobility patterns and associated exposure inequalities.
+Another important direction for future research is to examine how extreme heat events reshape mobility patterns and associated mobility-based exposure inequalities.
 Our analysis focuses on structural mobility patterns and does not explicitly capture behavioral adaptations across sociodemographic groups during extreme heat events.
-Recent studies have shown that extreme heat reduces and reshapes urban mobility, and that these reductions are heterogeneous across population groups \cite{Renninger2025, Stechemesser2023}.
+Recent studies have shown that extreme heat reduces urban mobility, and that these reductions are heterogeneous across population groups \cite{Renninger2025, Stechemesser2023}.
 However, these studies do not examine how the spatial allocation of trips across hotter and cooler districts changes during extreme events, nor how such changes affect exposure inequalities.
-Understanding whether heatwaves mitigate or amplify existing mobility-driven inequalities therefore remains an important direction for future research.
+Understanding whether heatwaves mitigate or amplify existing mobility-based inequalities therefore remains an important direction for future research.